 ICM and other initiatives of the Accademia di Musica

 The “Pinerolo e Torino – Città Metropolitana” International” Chamber Music Competition was created in 1994 thanks to the passion and planning of Laura Richaud and Giorgio Bresso, respectively artistic director and president of the Accademia di Musica di Pinerolo.
 From its inception, the Accademia has always supported highly talented young musicians, providing them with teachers of international renown to perfect their musical training and creating pre-professional and professional opportunities for them to perform in public.
 For 20 years the school has been operating in Pinerolo, holding annual music courses, master classes, workshops, summer schools, concert seasons, musical events and exhibitions.
 Since its founding, it has organized no less than a thousand concerts and has created an orchestra and a choir.

 ADVANCED MUSIC EDUCATION AND TRAINING

 In the field of music education, our school, the Accademia di Musica di Pinerolo, is undoubtedly considered to be one of the most important centres of advanced music training in Italy, equal in prestige to the Accademia Pianistica di Imola (dedicated to piano studies) and to the Scuola di Musica di Fiesole (which specializes in training for orchestra), different as these schools may be, given their specific artistic focus.

-The Pinerolo Academy ranks among the most respected centres of advanced musical education (university level), offering courses of specialisation and master classes for students of piano, violin, viola, cello, orchestra and chamber music, with teachers of international renown, who generously concentrate their efforts on growing the talents of their students as the future generation of professionals.
+The Pinerolo Academy ranks among the most respected centres of advanced musical education (university level), offering courses and masterclasses for students of piano, violin, viola, cello, orchestra and chamber music, with teachers of international renown, who generously concentrate their efforts on growing the talents of their students as the future generation of professionals.

 All of our teaching methodology is student-centred, solidly based around the student and his/her needs: each teaching programme is aimed at enhancing the personal strengths and developing the skills and expressivity of each individual musician.
 Standard curriculum, specific personal curriculum, formative tests, performance training: all these factors are combined together, creating opportunities for enrichment, exchange and collaboration between the various strands of musical culture.